Amateur Photographer verdict

 Autofocus employs 759 phase-detection points covering 95% of the image area, compared to 425 points over 84% on the A6600.
 The AF system also works in a lower light, equating to -3EV rather than -2EV (with an f/2 lens).
 Full-time direct manual focus allows you to override the autofocus when desired, in both single-shot and continuous focus modes.

-The A6700 also inherits Sony’s latest subject-detection system from the flagship Alpha 7R V, which is powered by its own AI processor.
+The A6700 also inherits Sony’s latest subject-detection system from the flagship Sony Alpha 7R V, which is powered by its own AI processor.
 It can recognise humans, animals, birds, cars, trains, airplanes, even insects; and track focus on them while shooting high-speed bursts.
 But you have to pre-select the subject type manually – there’s no auto option – and the camera still can’t recognise humans at the same time as animals.

 Sony’s Alpha A6700 is powered by the familiar NP-FZ100 battery.
 Credit: Andy Westlake

-Sony says the A6700 delivers improved colour and auto white balance compared to its predecessor, for example in the shade of a green foliage.
+Sony says the A6700 delivers improved colour and auto white balance compared to its predecessor; for example in the shade of a green foliage.
 The firm’s Creative Looks are on board, providing 10 colour Presets for tweaking the camera’s output to your tastes.
 But they’re named via pretty opaque 2-letter abbreviations, which makes it less than straightforward to remember what each is supposed to do.

 Noteworthy additions to the A6000 series include lossless compressed raw recording and 299-frame focus bracketing.
 Another key feature is 5-axis in-body stabilisation, which promises 5 stops of shake reduction.
 Unlike many similarly-priced cameras, though, there’s only space for a single SD card slot, due to the low flat-bodied design.
 This may be a concern to photographers who regularly shoot one-off events and value the reassurance of being able to back up their files to a second card.